vermeer-corp/it-core-actions/README.md

 ### Build .NET

-This workflow is used to build and test .NET Core projects.
+This workflow is used to build and test .NET Core/5/6 projects with the dotnet CLI.

 #### Usage